HigherOrderCO/Kind/DOCUMENTATION.md

   ports and an operation id.
 They are used for numeric operations such as addition and multiplication.

 - `ITE` has 3 ports and an integer label.
-It is used for if-then-else, and is required to enable number-based branching.
+It is used for if-then-else and is required to enable number-based branching.

 Note that the position of the port matters.
 The port on top is called the `main`